Maya Steinitz

 Biography

-Professor Maya Steinitz teaches civil procedure, international arbitration, international business transactions and corporations.
+Professor Maya Steinitz teaches civil procedure, international arbitration, and international business transactions.
 Her research focuses on a wide range of topics including the intersection of civil litigation and corporate law, public and business international law, transnational dispute resolution, and the global legal profession.
 She is one of the nation’s leading experts on litigation finance.

-Her articles have been published by leading law reviews and law journals published by Yale Law School, Harvard Law School, Stanford Law School, University of Pennsylvania Law School, Vanderbilt Law School, Oxford University, and others.
-She has recently published a book about cross-border mass tort litigation titled “The Case for an International Court of Civil Justice” (Cambridge University Press 2019) and her next monograph, “Litigation Finance, Law Firm Ownership & The Future of the Legal Profession” has been accepted for publication by Cambridge University Press.
-She has recently been elected as a Member of the American Law Institute and testified before the Congressional House Committee on Oversight and Accountability.
+Her articles have been published by leading law reviews and journals published by Harvard, Stanford, University of Pennsylvania, Cornell, and Vanderbilt Law Schools and Oxford University.
+Her book about transnational mass tort litigation, “The Case for an International Court of Civil Justice,” was published by Cambridge University Press in 2019 and her next monograph, “Litigation Finance, Law Firm Ownership, and The Future of the Legal Profession” has been accepted for publication by Cambridge University Press.

-Professor Steinitz has been interviewed and cited by scores of leading news outlets globally, including CBS 60 Minutes, the New York Times, the Washington Post, the Wall Street Journal, NBC, NPR, The Atlantic, The Chicago Tribune, Reuters, Bloomberg, and the American Lawyer.
+Professor Steinitz has been interviewed and cited by scores of leading news outlets globally, including CBS 60 Minutes, New York Times, Washington Post, Wall Street Journal, Financial Times, NBC, NPR, The Atlantic, Chicago Tribune, Reuters, Bloomberg, and The American Lawyer.

 Professor Steinitz’s publications are available on Social Science Research Network.